-Qualities: The Criollo variety is considered worldwide to have the finest floral aroma and flavor profile.
-Some claim that “what the fine Arabica bean is to coffee, the even finer and rarer Criollo bean is to chocolate”.
+The criollo variety is considered worldwide to have the finest floral aroma and flavour profile of all cacao varieties.
+Some claim that “what the fine arabica bean is to coffee, the even finer and rarer criollo bean is to chocolate”.

-Common use: the whole cacao bean can be eaten just as is or easily crushed between your fingers to loosen and remove the thin peel.
-The peel can be collected to use for a healthy and cacao flavored tea.
-The bean pieces (aka cacao nibs) can be enjoyed either whole or ground and added to smoothies, granolas, desserts, raw food bars or any dish that calls for the delicious flavor of chocolate.
+Common Use: The whole cacao bean can be eaten as is, or crushed to loosen and remove the thin peel.
+The peel can be collected to use for a healthy tea.
+The bean pieces (also called cacao nibs), can be enjoyed either whole or ground and added to smoothies, granolas, desserts, raw food cars, or any dish that calls for the delicious flavour of chocolate.

-You can make delicious, raw Chocolate Sauce by grinding the whole beans or just the nibs into a powder in a spice mill/coffee grinder or food processor and combining them with cacao butter or coconut oil.
-Be creative and add natural sweeteners, mix with seed or nut butters, spices and extracts, ...and a pinch of Himalayan pink salt and create the most amazing raw or baked desserts!
+Delightful raw chocolate sauce can be made by grinding the whole beans or nibs into a powder in a spice mill, coffee grinder, or food processor and combining them with cacao butter or coconut oil.
+Creative options abound!
+Try adding natural sweeteners, seeds, nut butters, spices and extracts, or a pinch of Himalayan pink salt to create amazing raw or baked desserts.

-Storage: Keep tightly sealed.
-Store in a cool, dry place out of direct sunlight.
+Storage: Keep tightly sealed in a cool, dry place, away from direct sunlight.